maherharb/MATE-T580/Lectures/Lesson_03_Web_Scraping_github.md

 -   And in the twitter data, some tweets had web addresses included within the text

--   We are not able yet to do full treatement of textual data, but we can do some gentle processing with Base R and `stringr`
+-   We are not able yet to do full treatment of textual data, but we can do some gentle processing with Base R and `stringr`

 The `gsub` function
 -------------------